filiph/linkcheck/README.md

   * `linkcheck` returns status code `1` if there are warnings, and status code `2` if there are errors.

-It goes without saying that `linkcheck` honors robots.txt and throttles itself when accessing websites.
+It goes without saying that `linkcheck` fully respects definitions in `robots.txt` and throttles itself when accessing websites.

 ## Installation